harounathiam2005/florida-greenguard-ai/README.md

 </br>

 <p>
 The app leverages the power of a machine learning image classification model trained on a plethora of species from thousands of collected images of non-Florida native flora thorugh tensorflow deep learning algorithms.
 Additionally, the app utilizes the OpenAI API via an open-source Kotlin support library to leverage the power of a large language model, generating helpful descriptions for each recognized plant.
-The app also features an image classification model to detect possible dificiencies in plant nutrients (nitrogen, phosphorus, magnesium, etc.)
+The app also features an image classification model to detect possible deficiencies in plant nutrients (nitrogen, phosphorus, magnesium, etc.)
 </p>

 </br>